-MICROBIOLOGY & IMMUNOLOGY (MBI):
+MICROBIOLOGY & IMMUNIOLOGY (MBI)

-Departmental requirements for the MD/PhD degrees reflect the fact that most students enter the PhD program after completion of two years of the Medical Curriculum.
+Departmental requirements for the M.D./Ph.D. degrees reflect the fact that most students enter the Ph.D. program after completion of two years of the Medical School Curriculum.

-Students must earn 24 credit hours of course work and 6 credit hours of PhD Research after consultation with his/her advisor for fulfilling the Qualifying Exam requirements.
-An additional 66 credits must be earned after the Qualifying Examination to fulfill the PhD requirements.
-MD/PhD students will not be allowed to enter the clinical years until their thesis has been written and registered.

-Typical MD/PhD students enter the PhD portion of their combined degree program after the basic science years of the MD curriculum.
+- Typical MD/PhD students enter the PhD portion of their combined degree program after the basic science years of the MD curriculum.
 During their first and/or second year of the MD program, they should discuss the PhD program in Microbiology and Immunology with the departmental faculty including the director of graduate studies in this department.
 During this period, they should also be considering possible dissertation research mentors.
-Research rotations in two (or more) of the prospective labs are conducted, typically in the summers before their entry into the PhD program.
-This results in a waiver for MBI 507 (Laboratory Rotations) and MBI 506 (Scientific Writing in Research).

-Based on their basic science courses in the medical curriculum, MD/PhD students are granted 30 credits toward the 90-credit requirement for the PhD.
-This results in a waiver for IND 408 (Advanced Biochemistry).
-Of course, any portions of this course may be audited as needed.

-Depending on their research focus, MD/PhD candidates, like all doctoral candidates in the Department of Microbiology & Immunology, enter either the Immunology Track, the Microbiology Track, or the Virology Track; required and elective course offerings in each track are described below.
-In addition, each student is required to take the Microbiology & Immunology Student Research Seminar (MBI 501) given every semester, and Biomedical Ethics (IND 501).

-PhD research training focuses on the following major topics of cluster faculty members' interest such as: microbial pathogenesis; molecular genetics; microbial physiology; oral microbiology; molecular virology; neurovirology; viral immunology; vaccine biology; autoimmunity, tumor immunology; lymphocyte biology; developmental immunology; cytokines and immune regulation; psychoneuroimmunology; immunogenetics; and phylogeny of immunity.
+Research rotations in two (or more) of the prospective labs are conducted, typically in the summers before their entry into the Ph.D. program.
+This results in a waiver for MBI 507 (Laboratory Rotations) and MBI 506 (Scientific Writing in Research). - Depending on their research focus, MD/PhD candidates, like all doctoral candidates in the Department of Microbiology & Immunology, enter either the Immunology Track, the Microbiology Track, or the Virology Track; required and elective course offerings in each track are described below.
+In addition, each student is required to take the Microbiology & Immunology Student Research Seminar (MBI 501) given every semester, and Biomedical Ethics (IND 501). - PhD research training focuses on the following major topics of cluster faculty members' interest such as: microbial pathogenesis; molecular genetics; microbial physiology; oral microbiology; molecular virology; neurovirology; viral immunology; vaccine biology; autoimmunity, tumor immunology; lymphocyte biology; developmental immunology; cytokines and immune regulation; psychoneuroimmunology; immunogenetics; and phylogeny of immunity.
 MD/PhD students typically begin their dissertation research upon entry into the PhD program.
 Their research focus intensifies in subsequent years during which time there is also an emphasis on presentation of research results locally, at national and international scientific meetings, and in journal articles.
 Didactic course work is usually completed before the end of the second year.
-Additional required courses are typically small group seminars and journal clubs (1-2 credits) where students learn how to critically evaluate and orally present recent literature in their chosen field of study.

-MD/PhD students must take an oral qualifying examination on their proposed thesis research by October 1 of their second year in the PhD Program.
+Additional required courses are typically small group seminars and journal clubs (1-2 credits) where students learn how to critically evaluate and orally present recent literature in their chosen field of study. - Based on their basic science courses in the Medical School Curriculum, MD/PhD students are granted 30 credits toward the 96-credit requirement for the PhD.
+This results in a waiver for IND 431 and IND 432 (Foundations of Modern Biology I&II).
+Of course, any portions of these courses may be audited as needed. - MD/PhD students must take an oral qualifying examination on their proposed thesis research by the October 1 of their second year in the PhD Program.
 The qualifying exam tests both the baseline level of knowledge of the field of study and well as a working knowledge of areas such as genetics, cell biology and biochemistry.
 Additionally, and critically, the qualifying exam tests the student's ability to integrate this knowledge in the design and interpretation of experiments.
-See page 10 for instructions on the PhD oral qualifying exam.

-The doctoral program typically takes four years for combined degree students to complete.
+See page 10 in the Microbiology and Immunology handbook for instructions on the PhD oral qualifying exam. - The doctoral program typically takes four years for combined degree students to complete.
+M.D./Ph.D. students will not be allowed to enter the clinical years until their thesis has been submitted to ProQuest and approved.

-Course Requirements

-(Students must earn 24 credit hours of course work)

-Core Requirements common to all three tracks:

-IND 501 (1 cr) Ethics in Research (Fall of 1 st year only) MBI 501 (1 cr) Student Seminar (All semesters) MBI 595 (add # of PhD Research (All semesters) credits to total 16)